What is No Claims Bonus in car insurance?

-NCB is measured in years and you can earn one year of NCB for every year that you have insurance and drive without making a claim.
+NCB is measured in years and you can earn one year of NCB for every full year that you have insurance and drive without making a claim on the same policy.
 So if you drive for three years without making a claim, you will have 3 years NCB.

 Who gets the No Claims Bonus discount?

 NCB is awarded to the policyholder and not any of the additional drivers on the policy.
 Therefore, if you are an additional driver on a policy that has built up a number of No Claims Bonus years, you cannot use this on a new policy in your own name.
 You would have to start from zero NCB years.

 However, some firms may allow named drivers to earn their own NCB that can be transferred to a new policy as long as it's with the same company.
 This can also apply to multicar insurance policies where only the person who's fault it was will have their NCB affected.